kfiross/flutter_mongodb_realm/README.md

   "age": QuerySelector.lte(26)
 });

-// listen to a change in the collection stream.listen((data) {
+// the, set a listener to a change in the collection stream.listen((data) {
   // data contains JSON string of the document that was changed var fullDocument = MongoDocument.parse(data);